Note: The May 2023 SBF launches have been released. Applications close on 8 June 2023, 11.59pm.

 “Somehow this PPS is a bit overlooked but a friend who knew about our difficulties in getting an HDB flat alerted us to it when we announced our pregnancy on Facebook.
 Although it’s just an additional 20% chance, anything helps!" the 28-year-old shared.

-“We managed to successfully get a 4-room SBF unit in Bukit Batok from the May 2022 exercise, and we had to submit the doctor’s certification of my pregnancy.
-We chose Bukit Batok because it was one of the few estates that had 60-plus 4-room flats as compared to other unit types like 2-room Flexi and 3-room flats, which we felt was too small.
+“We managed to successfully get a 4-room SBF unit in Bukit Batok from the SBF May 2022 exercise, and we had to submit the doctor’s certification of my pregnancy.
+We chose Bukit Batok because it was one of the few estates that had 60-plus 4-room flats as compared to other unit types like 2-room Flexi and 3-room flats, which we felt were too small.
 We want a big family!”

 Other priority schemes include the Married Child Priority Scheme (MCPS) and Third Child Priority Scheme (TCPS).

 For the former, the quota of flats given priority under MCPS for SBF applicants is 30%.
-In the SBF context, this means that applicants who apply for a flat under MCPS intend to live together with their parents only (for normal BTO ballot in non-mature estates, this priority extends to couples who want to live close to their parents).
+In the SBF May 2023 context, this means that applicants who apply for a flat under MCPS intend to live together with their parents only (for normal BTO ballot in non-mature estates, this priority extends to couples who want to live close to their parents).

 For the latter, it’s for families with three or more Singaporean/Singapore Permanent Resident children, the youngest born on or after 1 January 1987.
 The application will be included in the first ballot round with other TCPS applicants; only if unsuccessful, will there be another round with the public ballot.
-The flat allocation for TCPS applicants is up to 5% of SBF flats, and all three children must live with you in the flat till after the Minimum Occupancy Period (MOP).
+The flat allocation for TCPS applicants is up to 5% of SBF units, and all three children must live with you in the flat till after the Minimum Occupation Period (MOP).

-“I grew anxious in late 2020, when I found out I was expecting number 3, our ‘COVID baby’.
+“I grew anxious in late-2020 when I found out I was expecting number 3, our ‘COVID baby’.
 It was then I realised that we qualified for the TCPS.
 I was waiting for the May 2021 exercise but somehow that was skipped due to the pandemic.
 So I had no choice but to try for the Nov 2021 SBF exercise, although I was extremely worried as everyone else who had wanted to apply in the earlier cycle would be ‘fighting’ with me as well."